reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

     Notify[] value();
 }
 ```
-The first thing that we want to do is to create a repeating annotation.
-We create it as regular annotation, but we provide `@Repeatable` annotation to our definitions.
+The first thing that we want to do is to create a repeating annotation `Notify`.
+We create it as regular annotation, but we add the `@Repeatable` (meta-)annotation to it.
+Additionally, we have to create a "container" annotation `Notifications` that contains an array of `Notify` objects.
+An annotation processor can now get access to all repeating `Notify` annotations through the container annotation `Noifications`.
-Our annotation should send email notification when triggered.

-Please note that this is the mock annotation just for demonstration purposes.
-This annotation will not work without correct implmentation.
+Please note that this is a mock annotation just for demonstration purposes.
+This annotation will not send emails without an annotation processor that reads it and then sends emails.
 #### Using Repeating Annotations

 We can add a repating annotation multiple times to the same construct: